MoonieFR/SubstanceToArma/README.md

 - Need your questions answered?
 Ask them on the [Official Discord Server](https://discord.com/channels/105462288051380224/105781923573456896)
 .
 Don't hesitate to ping me if needed.

+IMPORTANT: If you get the error “Don't know how to read this version”, your software is out of date.
+If you are using Substance Painter 10.0.0 or 10.0.1, you can use the export-preset in the “substance painter 10.0” file.
+If you have an older version of Substance Painter, please contact me on Discord: mooniefr and I'll export the presets for your version :)

 ---

 ## ✨ Preset Overview